-I have led large projects, including Intel’s research in robotics, the Quality of Life Technologies NSF ERC, the DARPA ARM-S, DARPA Robotics Challenge, and most recently the HONDA Curious Minded Machine program.
+I have led large projects, including Intel’s research in robotics, the Quality of Life Technologies NSF ERC, the DARPA ARM-S, DARPA Robotics Challenge, and most recently the HONDA Curious Minded Machine program and DARPA RACER.
 I was an author of the Roadmap for US Robotics that was presented to Congress in 2013, ran RSS Robotics: Science and Systems 2017, and am an Editor for The International Journal of Robotics Research.

 My lab has over 100 alumni.
-My PhD students and postdocs are faculty at top schools (Berkeley, CMU, Michigan, Technion, USC, …), industry (Boston Dynamics, Facebook, Google, iRobot, Waymo, …), and startups.
+My PhD students and postdocs are faculty at top schools (Berkeley, CMU, Michigan, Technion, USC, …), industry (Boston Dynamics, Facebook, Google, iRobot, Waymo, …), and have started companies like Zordi.
 Together we have developed software frameworks such as OpenRAVE and DART.

-Nowadays, I like to run competitively.
-I captained the CMU squash team, and played tennis and badminton for IIT Madras.
+Nowadays, I like to play tennis.
+I’ve run competitively, captained the CMU squash team, and played tennis and badminton for IIT Madras.